 The collagen in tissue shrinks when heated to sustained temperatures in excess of 40°C. Initially an inflammatory process starts which stimulates fibroblasts to produce new collagen and elastin which in turn increases vascularity and blood flow.
 Heating the skin promotes three different effects:

 - Immediate collagen and elastin remodelling which increases elasticity.

 - Long-term stimulation of new collagen production.

-Study results show that the treatment is safe, tolerable, and effective.
+Study results show that the ThermiVa treatment is safe, tolerable, and effective.
 In a clinical study, transient mild erythema and mild oedema were noted in 8% of patients.
-All occurrences of erythema and oedema resolved on the same day as treatment without medical intervention.
+All occurrences of erythema and oedema resolved on the same day as the ThermiVa treatment without medical intervention.

-There are certain circumstances under which it is advised not to use the ThermiVa procedure.
+There are certain circumstances under which it is advised not to use the ThermiVa treatment.
 These include:

 - The existence of cardiac devices such as AICD's (auxiliary internal cardiac devices), defibrillators, mechanical valves, pacemakers, or any device that is affected by RF energy.